Lon Chaney: Career

 Chaney had a breakthrough performance as "The Frog" in George Loane Tucker's The Miracle Man (1919).
 The film displayed not only Chaney's acting ability, but also his talent as a master of makeup.
 Critical praise and a gross of over $2 million put Chaney on the map as America's foremost character actor.

 Chaney exhibited great adaptability with makeup in more conventional crime and adventure films, such as The Penalty (1920), in which he played a gangster with both legs amputated.
-Chaney appeared in 10 films directed by Tod Browning, often portraying disguised and/or mutilated characters, including carnival knife-thrower Alonzo the Armless in The Unknown (1927) opposite Joan Crawford.
-Around the same time, Chaney also co-starred with Conrad Nagel, Marceline Day, Henry B. Walthall and Polly Moran in the Tod Browning horror film London After Midnight (1927), one of the most sought after lost films.
-His final film role was a sound remake of his silent classic The Unholy Three (1930), his only "talkie" and the only film in which Chaney utilized his powerful and versatile voice.
+Chaney appeared in ten films directed by Tod Browning, often portraying disguised and/or mutilated characters, including carnival knife-thrower Alonzo the Armless in The Unknown (1927) opposite Joan Crawford.
+Around the same time, Chaney also co-starred with Conrad Nagel, Marceline Day, Henry B. Walthall, and Polly Moran in the Tod Browning horror film London After Midnight (1927), one of the most sought after lost films.
+His final film role was The Unholy Three (1930), a sound remake of his 1925 silent film of the same name.
+The 1930 remake was his only "talkie" and the only film in which Chaney used his powerful and versatile voice.
 Chaney signed a sworn statement declaring that five of the key voices in the film (the ventriloquist, the old woman, a parrot, the dummy and the girl) were his own.

-Makeup in the early days of cinema was almost non-existent with the exception of beards and moustaches to denote villains.
-Most of what the Hollywood studios knew about film stemmed from their experience with theater makeup, but this did not always transfer well to the big screen, especially as the film quality increased over time.
-It is also worth noting that makeup departments were not yet in place during Chaney's time.
+Makeup in the early days of cinema was almost non-existent with the exception of beards and mustaches to denote villains.
+Most of what the Hollywood studios knew about film stemmed from their experience with theater makeup, but this did not always transfer well to the big screen, especially as the film quality improved over time.
+Makeup departments were not yet in place during Chaney's time.
 Prior to the mid-20s, actors were expected to do their own makeup.